nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting people : `delete`

-Deletes the specified people from the address book.
+Deletes the specified people from SocialBook.

 Format: `delete INDEXES`

 * Deletes the people at the specified `INDEXES`.
 * The indexes refer to the index numbers shown in the displayed person list.
-* The indexes **must be positive integers** not exceeding 2^31 - 1 e.g. 1, 2, 3, …
+* The indexes **must be positive integers** not exceeding the largest index number e.g. 1, 2, 3, …
 * The indexes can be in **any order** so long as all the indexes fall within the size of the current list.
 * Duplicated valid index inputs would be treated as unique index inputs.

 Examples:
-* `list` followed by `delete 2,3` or `delete 3,2` deletes the 2nd and 3rd person in the address book.
+* `list` followed by `delete 2,3` or `delete 3,2` deletes the 2nd and 3rd person in SocialBook.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
 * list followed by delete 1,1,2 deletes the 1st and 2nd person from current SocialBook.